wyndhblb/cadent/README.md

 `flat`: metrics are stored as `(time, value)` pairs (in some form) per database row rather then binary compressed forms

-`map`: metrics are stored in a `map` structure (`{time: value, time:value, ...}`) and time-slabs (https://github.com/wyndhblb/timeslab) for a given time window per database row
+`map`: metrics are stored in a `map` structure (`{time: value, time:value, ...}`) and time-slabs (https://github.com/wyndhblb/timeslab) for a given time window per database row (see https://github.com/wyndhblb/cadent/blob/master/docs/writers.md#map-storage)

+`log`: a technique which is helpful for crashes.
+Each "time period" (default 10s) the entire cache buffer is written to a temp table.
+On a crash this log is re-read into ram and writing resumes.
+Kafka has made this obsolete, but may be useful for non-kafka situations (see https://github.com/wyndhblb/cadent/blob/master/docs/writers.md#log).

 `cache`: caches are necessary for binary compressed formats to reside in RAM before writing.
 Thus only those writers that use these formats have the ability to "query" the cache directly.